Mosasaur: Soft tissue

-Despite the many mosasaur remains collected worldwide, knowledge of the nature of their skin coverings remains in its early stages.
-Few mosasaurid specimens collected from around the world retain fossilized scale imprints.
-This lack may be due to the delicate nature of the scales, which nearly eliminates the possibility of preservation, in addition to the preservation sediment types and the marine conditions under which the preservation occurred.
+Despite the many mosasaur remains collected worldwide, knowledge of the nature of their skin coverings remains very limited with few mosasaurid specimens retaining fossilized scale imprints.
+This may be due to the delicate nature of the scales, which nearly eliminates the possibility of preservation.
+Additionally, sediment types and the marine conditions under which the preservation occurred play key roles in preserving scale imprints.
 Until the discovery of several mosasaur specimens with remarkably well-preserved scale imprints from late Maastrichtian deposits of the Muwaqqar Chalk Marl Formation of Harrana in Jordan, knowledge of the nature of mosasaur integument was mainly based on very few accounts describing early mosasaur fossils dating back to the upper Santonian–lower Campanian, such as the famous Tylosaurus specimen (KUVP-1075) from Gove County, Kansas.

 Material from Jordan has shown that the bodies of mosasaurs, as well as the membranes between their fingers and toes, were covered with small, overlapping, diamond-shaped scales resembling those of snakes.
 Much like those of modern reptiles, mosasaur scales varied across the body in type and size.
 In Harrana specimens, two types of scales were observed on a single specimen: keeled scales covering the upper regions of the body and smooth scales covering the lower.
 As ambush predators, lurking and quickly capturing prey using stealth tactics, they may have benefited from the nonreflective, keeled scales.
 Additionally, mosasaurs had large pectoral girdles, and such genera as Plotosaurus may have used their front flippers in a breaststroke motion to gain added bursts of speed during an attack on prey.
+Recent 2024 research, however, used a model to calculate Mosasaurus hoffmannis acceleration capabilities.
+They concluded that ambush predation may not be the only hunting strategy for Mosasaurus hoffmanni.

 Soft tissues in the head and neck of Platecarpus tympaniticus specimen LACM 128319: Tracheal rings are shown in the bottom three photographs.

 More recently, a fossil of Platecarpus tympaniticus has been found that preserved not only skin impressions, but also internal organs.
 Several reddish areas in the fossil may represent the heart, lungs, and kidneys.
 The trachea is also preserved, along with part of what may be the retina in the eye.
 The placement of the kidneys is farther forward in the abdomen than it is in monitor lizards, and is more similar to those of cetaceans.
 As in cetaceans, the bronchi leading to the lungs run parallel to each other instead of splitting apart from one another as in monitors and other terrestrial reptiles.
 In mosasaurs, these features may be internal adaptations to fully marine lifestyles.